a modernization by James Hampton Belton

 Nor is it to be thought [ran the text as Armitage mentally translated it] that man is either the oldest or the last of earth’s masters, or that the common bulk of life and substance walks alone.
 The Old Ones were, the Old Ones are, and the Old Ones shall be.
 Not in the spaces we know, but between them.
 They walk serene and primal, undimensioned and to us unseen.
 Yog-Sothoth knows the gate.
 Yog-Sothoth is the gate.
 Yog-Sothoth is the key and guardian of the gate.
-Past, present, future, all are one in Yog-Sothoth.
+Past, present, and future, are all one in Yog-Sothoth.
 He knows where the Old Ones broke through of old, and where They shall break through again.
 He knows where They have trodden earth’s fields, and where They still tread them, and why no one can behold Them as They tread.
-By Their smell men can sometimes know They are near, but no man can know Their appearance, save only in the features of those They have begotten on mankind.
-Of those are there many sorts, differing in likeness from man’s truest form to that shape without sight or substance which is They.
-They walk unseen and foul in lonely places where Words have been spoken and Rites howled through at their Seasons.
+Men can sometimes know They are near by Their smell, but no man can know Their appearance, except in the features of those They have begotten on mankind.
+Of those are there many sorts, differing in likeness from human form to that shape without sight or substance which is They.
+They walk unseen and foul in lonely places where Words have been spoken and Rites howled at their Seasons.
 The wind gibbers with Their voices, and the earth mutters with Their consciousness.
-They bend the forest and crush the city, yet forest or city may not behold the hand that smites.
+They bend forests and crush cities, yet neither forest or city cannot behold the hand that smites.
 Kadath in the cold waste has known Them, and what man knows Kadath?
-The ice desert of the South and the sunken isles of Ocean hold stones upon which Their seal is graven, but who has seen the deep frozen city or the sealed tower long garlanded with seaweed and barnacles?
+The ice desert of the South and the sunken isles of Ocean hold stones upon which Their seal is graven, but who has seen the frozen city or the sealed towers long garlanded with seaweed and barnacles?
 Great Cthulhu is Their cousin, yet even he can spy Them only dimly.
 Iä Shub-Niggurath!
 As a foulness you shall know Them.
 Their hand is at your throats, yet you do not see Them.
 Their habitation is one with your guarded threshold.
 Yog-Sothoth is the key to the gate, whereby the spheres meet.
 Man rules now where They ruled once.
 They shall soon rule where man rules.
 After summer is winter, and after winter summer.
 They wait patient and potent, for here They shall reign again.

-Dr. Armitage, associating what he was reading with what he had heard of Dunwich and its brooding presences, and of Wilbur Whateley and his dim, hideous aura that stretched from a dubious birth to a cloud of probable matricide, felt a wave of fright as tangible as a draft of the tomb’s cold clamminess.
-The bent, goatish giant before him seemed like the spawn of another planet or dimension, like something only partly human, and linked to black gulfs of essence and entity that stretch like titan phantasms beyond the spheres of force and matter, space and time.
+Dr. Armitage, associating what he was reading with what he had heard of Dunwich and its brooding presences, and of Wilbur Whateley and his dim, hideous aura that stretched from his dubious birth to a cloud of probable matricide, felt a wave of fright as tangible as a draft of the tomb’s cold clamminess.
+The bent, goatish giant before him seemed like the spawn of another planet or dimension, something only partly human, linked to black gulfs of essence and entity that stretched like titanic phantasms beyond the spheres of force and matter, space and time.

 Presently Wilbur raised his head and began speaking in that strange, resonant fashion which hinted at sound producing organs unlike the rest of mankind’s.

-“Mr. Armitage,” he said, “I believe I’ve got to take this book home.
-There are things in it I’ve got to try under certain conditions that I can’t get here, and it would be a mortal sin to let red tape hold me up.
+“Mr. Armitage,” he said, “I believe I must to take this book home.
+There are things in it I’ve got to try under certain conditions that I can’t meet here, and it would be a mortal sin to let red tape hold me up.
 Let me take it away, sir, and I’ll swear nobody will know the difference.
 I don’t need to tell you I’ll take good care of it.
 It wasn’t me that put this Dee copy in the shape it is.”

 “Well, all right, if you feel that way about it, maybe Harvard won’t be as fussy as you are.”